gojuno/jrg/tests/README.md

 the calculated RPS falls below 30 for geocoding queries and 45 for object lookup queries.

-`admin.sh` tests and all New York and neighboring states' borders are correctly mapped.
+`admin.sh` tests that all New York and neighboring states' borders are correctly mapped.
 If it fails, time to open JOSM and do some fixing.

+These scripts expect a `.venv` directory created above this one with either `../run.sh` or `unit.sh`.
+If you have your own environment with `behave` installed, do not forget to use it for running the scripts.